Conor McGregor vs Nate Diaz – UFC 196 Main Event

 Today featherweight champion Connor “the Notorious” McGregor moves up to welterweight to take on Nate Diaz in the main event of UFC 196.
-This fight was set up after Rafael dos Anjos not managing to fight McGregor for lightweight title due to injury.
-Diaz seems as a good replacement for the missing dos Anjos, as he is one of the few fighters that can match up with McGregor, at least in personality.
+This fight was set up after Rafael dos Anjos not managing to fight McGregor for the lightweight title due to injury.
+Diaz seems like a good replacement for the missing dos Anjos, as he is one of the few fighters that can match up with McGregor, at least in personality.
 But we must not forget, that Nate Diaz is ranked No.5 in the world.

-McGregor a rising star in UFC with impressive record of 7-0 in less than 3 years and has taken UFC by storm.
-With not 1 fight lost in his professional career since 2010 he is a force not to mess with.
-Some might argue, that with moving up the class he lost his advantages of height and reach, but he is a really good fighter and his striking force is one of the best, that is indicted in the fact, that 17 out of 19 of his professional fights ended in a knockout., with that he has 86% knockout rate in UFC.
+McGregor a rising star in UFC with an impressive record of 7-0 in less than 3 years and has taken UFC by storm.
+With not 1 fight lost in his professional career since 2010, he is a force not to mess with.
+Some might argue, that with moving up the class he lost his advantages of height and reach, but he is a really good fighter and his striking force is one of the best, that is indicated in the fact, that 17 out of 19 of his professional fights ended in a knockout., with that he has 86% knockout rate in UFC.
 McGregor will make history today, as he will become first ever fighter to make $ 1,000,000 in a disclosed pursue (and winning bonus, sponsorship money etc. are not included in that amount).
 McGregor also told CNBC he will make $10 million just for this fight.
-Nate Diaz on the other side will make $500.000 just so show up which is large sum of money, compared to $16.000 in his loss against Rafael dos Anjos in 2014.
+Nate Diaz on the other side will make $500.000 just so show up which is a large sum of money, compared to $16.000 in his loss against Rafael dos Anjos in 2014.